Linking work items using tags

 specsync4mtm.cmd ... --wiLinksFromTags us/Child

 Note: The link type name is case sensitive and might contain spaces.
-In this case the option value has to be surrounded with quotes (e.g.
+In this case, the option value has to be surrounded by quotes (e.g.

 --wiLinksFromTags "xyz/Tested By")